Our Farm

 Our Story

-With busy lives in Nashville’s 12 South neighborhood and school and all the kids activities, our two families found ourselves spending a lot of time together.
+With little kids and busy lives in Nashville’s 12 South neighborhood, our two families found ourselves spending a lot of time together.
 One night at a backyard dinner, the topic drifted to how we’d all in our own ways been dreaming of doing something new, something with our hands, and something we could build for the community.

 So the idea for Foxfire Hollow was hatched in a springtime backyard by a pediatrician, early learning expert, mental health PA and an entertainment marketer.